Ask AI

 Therapeutic procedures

-Endoscopic ablation: as per ASCRS 2018 guidelines, Consider performing ablative therapy with conventional anoscopy or high-resolution anoscopy in patients with high-grade squamous intraepithelial lesions.
+Endoscopic ablation: as per ASCRS 2018 guidelines, consider performing ablative therapy with conventional anoscopy or high-resolution anoscopy in patients with high-grade squamous intraepithelial lesions.

 C